Clone the git repo

-KSQL is the open source streaming SQL engine for Apache Kafka.
+KSQL is the streaming SQL engine for Apache Kafka®.
 It lets you do sophisticated stream processing on Kafka topics, easily, using a simple and interactive SQL interface.
-In this short article we’ll see how easy it is to get up and running with a sandbox for exploring it, using everyone’s favourite demo streaming data source: Twitter.
+In this short article we’ll see how easy it is to get up and running with a sandbox for exploring it, using everyone’s favorite demo streaming data source: Twitter.
 We’ll go from ingesting the raw stream of tweets, through to filtering it with predicates in KSQL, to building aggregates such as counting the number of tweets per user per hour.

 $ confluent start